Megane-12bit/Megane-12bit/README.md

 - 👋 Hi, I’m @Megane-12bit
-- 👀 I’m interested in cybersecurity.
+- 👀 I’m interested in cybersecurity and programation.
-- 🌱 I’m currently learning javascript.
+- 🌱 I’m currently learning Python/Django.
+-  🕶 I have basic notions of JS, html and css.

 <!---